matildamuyingo/MilestoneProject3/README.md

  - #### Discovered Bugs
     - The dropdown menu does not display in the navbar

+    - The icon in the bottom right corner does not disappear if the user already have a session stored.

     - The function of displaying a longer form when the checkbox is clicked, needs to include a function for the extended form to disappear, but this is not working as expected.
 ```
 $('#read-check').click(function() {